sivakumar1425/global/readme.md

 ### 3. Mechanism Design and Tokenized Payments
 Build a distributed web crawler and pay with your new token from Lesson 1, then deploy to thousands of Koii Nodes.

-### 4. Implementing Basic LLMs with Context on Cloud2

 ## Full Curriculum
 Presentation slides and more can be found on the [shared folder](https://drive.google.com/drive/folders/1vjSjouP6ydX4IcsQ6eRkFDnTKCldv1dH?usp=sharing).